 Housing is one of the biggest challenges facing our riding.
 But the number one challenge facing our riding – and our entire country – is, without a doubt, climate change.
+We must both reach our net zero goals and adapt.
 It’s not just about protecting the environment but is also to protect our economic competitiveness.

 Andrea Gunner - Green Party of Canada

 Armstrong resident Andrea Gunner is running for the North Okanagan/Shuswap riding because she believes that we have the ability to change the path we take going forward.
 Empowering people and communities is at the heart of all she does.
 As an agricultural economist and an organic farmer, she works at the grassroots level with community groups, farmers, processors, industry associations and all levels of government, including Indigenous.